 The Universal Declaration of Human Rights, adopted in 1948, is the first international legal instrument that recognises education as a right.
-Article 26 states: "Everyone has the right to education".
+Article 26 states: 'Everyone has the right to education'.
 It is a non-legally binding instrument but with a great political and moral force.
 Since its adoption, the right to education has been reaffirmed in numerous human rights treaties and declarations adopted by the United Nations.
-For each treaty listed below, key information is provided: article(s) that guarantee the right to education, entry into force, number of ratifications, interpretation of the right to education as guaranteed by the treaty and the existence of monitoring and complaint mechanisms.
+For each treaty listed below, key information is provided: article(s) that guarantee the right to education, entry into force, number of ratifications, interpretation of the right to education as guaranteed by the treaty, and the existence of monitoring and complaint mechanisms.
 A list of declarations related to the right to education is also provided.

 For a more complete overview of international and regional legal instruments that guarantee the right to education, see International Instruments - The Right to Education.

 The International Covenant on Economic, Social and Cultural Rights (ICESCR) is of special importance within the UN legal framework.
-Article 13 is the most comprehensive Article on the right to education.
+Article 13 is the most comprehensive provision on the right to education.
 It recognises the universal right to education without discrimination of any kind and sets forward a framework to achieve the full realisation of this right, determining: free compulsory primary education, generally available and accessible secondary education by the progressive introduction of free education, equal access to higher education on the basis if capacity, measures to literacy and quality improvement.
-This Article establishes also the liberty of parents to choose the kind of education they want to give to their children and the liberty to establish and direct educational institutions, in conformity with minimum standards laid down by the State.
-Article 14 relates to the obligation of the State to adopt a plan of action to secure free compulsory primary education if it has not yet been realised.
+This article establishes also the liberty of parents to choose the kind of education they want to give to their children and the liberty to establish and direct educational institutions, in conformity with minimum standards laid down by the state.
+Article 14 relates to the obligation of the state to adopt a plan of action to secure free compulsory primary education if it has not yet been realised.

 - Adoption: 16 December 1966